Top 10 Canny Alternatives in 2026 (Compared)

 How to Migrate from Canny

-Switching from Canny is straightforward.
-Here's the process:
+Switching from Canny is straightforward:

 1. Export your data Canny offers CSV export and API access.
-Download your feedback posts, votes, comments, and user data.
+Download feedback posts, votes, comments, and user data.
 Most exports complete within minutes.

-• Easy Canny migration: Featurebase (offers one-click import)
+• Easy switch: Featurebase (one-click Canny import)

-3. Import to new platform Most alternatives offer migration assistance:
+3. Import to new platform

-• Featurebase: Automated Canny import tool
+• Featurebase: Automated Canny import tool (one-click)

 • Others: CSV import or manual setup